lucclaesen/react-mastermind/README.md

 However, in my next project, I need to consider a completely different setup, guided by the excellent http://jaysoo.ca/2016/02/28/organizing-redux-application/ and https://github.com/erikras/ducks-modular-redux.

+Another issue that came about: the mastermind state tree has two "slices", "atoms" or subdomains: selectedColor and the actual game.
+Initially, I simply used combineReducers to create the top-level reducer.
+However, combineReducerd presupposes that the combined reducers range of completely disjoint domains.
+In the use case of our game, however, a